Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Introduction

 Supersymmetry is one of the most studied frameworks for beyond the Standard Model (SM) physics.
 Prior to the start of the Large Hadron Collider (LHC), it was often assumed that superpartners would be around the weak scale.
 However, the null results from numerous searches at the LHC have shown that this is not the case, at least for coloured superpartners.
 In fact, the discovery of a $125$~GeV Higgs boson points towards stop masses above a TeV \cite{Arbey:2011ab}.

-Supersymmetry with R-parity conservation always provides a dark matter candidate, namely the lightest supersymmetric particle (LSP).
+Supersymmetry with R-parity conservation always provides a dark matter candidate, namely, the lightest supersymmetric particle (LSP).
 The most studied candidate is the lightest neutralino, which would act as a weakly interacting massive particle (WIMP).
-However, recent direct detection experiments \cite{LZ:2024zvo,PandaX:2024qfu,XENON:2025vwd} have excluded nearly all of the parameter space for WIMP-like dark matter candidates.
-In addition, both higgsino and wino lead to an underabundance unless their mass is about $1$~TeV for higgsinos and $2$~TeV for winos \cite{Profumo:2004at}.
-This leads to some level of fine-tuning in the electroweak symmetry-breaking condition of the MSSM:
+However, recent direct-detection experiments \cite{LZ:2024zvo,PandaX:2024qfu,XENON:2025vwd} have excluded nearly all of the parameter space for WIMP-like dark matter candidates.
+In addition, both the Higgsino and the wino lead to an underabundance unless their mass is about $1$~TeV for Higgsinos and $2$~TeV for winos \cite{Profumo:2004at}.
+This leads to some level of fine-tuning in the electroweak symmetry-breaking condition of the minimal supersymmetric Standard Model (MSSM):

-where $m_{H_{u/d}}^{2}$ are soft supersymmetry breaking masses and $|\mu|$ is essentially the higgsino mass.
-A priori, the supersymmetry breaking parameters and the $\mu$-parameter are independent.
+where $m_{H_{u/d}}^{2}$ are soft supersymmetry-breaking masses and $|\mu|$ is essentially the Higgsino mass. \textit{A priori}, the supersymmetry-breaking parameters and the $\mu$ parameter are independent.
 They should therefore not be too far above the electroweak scale, otherwise large cancellations are needed between them.
-Hence, natural supersymmetry prefers a light higgsino, while other superpartners can be heavier \cite{Baer:2013ava,Baer:2015rja}.
+Hence, natural supersymmetry prefers a light Higgsino, while other superpartners can be heavier \cite{Baer:2013ava,Baer:2015rja}.
 This motivates the exploration of alternatives to WIMP dark matter.

 An alternative way to produce dark matter is the freeze-in mechanism, where the dark matter candidate is so weakly coupled to other particles that it never attains thermal equilibrium \cite{Hall:2009bx,Bernal:2017kxu}.
 This requires the couplings between dark matter and the thermal bath to be of the order $10^{-7}$ or below.
-Such small couplings arise naturally in electroweak scale seesaw models if the MSSM is extended with sterile neutrino superfields.
+Such small couplings arise naturally in electroweak-scale seesaw models if the MSSM is extended with sterile-neutrino superfields.
 This could then create a possible link between neutrino physics and dark matter.
-For example, if the lightest sneutrino is lighter than the lightest superpartner in the thermal bath, there will always also be a freeze-out contribution, since the frozen-out particle would eventually decay to the lightest sterile sneutrino state.
-A sterile sneutrino with tiny Yukawa couplings would evade all direct detection constraints.
+For example, if the lightest sneutrino is lighter than the lightest superpartner in the thermal bath, there will always also be a freeze-out contribution, since the frozen-out particle would eventually decay to the lightest sterile-sneutrino state.
+A sterile sneutrino with tiny Yukawa couplings would evade all direct-detection constraints.